Minnesota COVID-19 daily update: Koochiching 17 positives, 1 death total

 Today

-Koochiching County now has 17 positive cumulative positive COVID-19 cases - total since first confirmed positive on April 1 - with one death.
+Koochiching County remains at 17 positive cumulative positive COVID-19 cases - total since first confirmed positive on April 1 - with one death.

 Minnesota